Skip to contents

 demean, detrend

-logical values that can control the spectrum calculation, in the default case of spec.
-These are passed to spectrum() and thence spec.pgram(); see the help pages for the latter for an explanation.
+logical values that can control the spectrum calculation, but only if spec is not provided.
+These are passed to spectrum() and thence to spec.pgram(); see the help pages for the latter for an explanation.

 plot